accessolutions/WebAccessForNVDA/contributing.md

 junction.
 Run the following command from NVDA's current user config `addons` folder:

 ```
-mklink /J WebAccess-dev <path to the addon folder in the source tree>
+mklink /J WebAccess <path to the addon folder in the source tree>
 ```

 Note: Local administrator privileges are required.